 First of all, no matter what business you’re starting, it’s essential you know what you’re doing.
 If you’re becoming a photographer, you need to know what makes a good photographer.
 And if you’re thinking of developing and designing websites you need to be prepared with the correct knowledge to do the job to a good standard.

 Ask for advice.
 There are many people out there who are in the same industry as you, who have expertise that you may not have yourself or be supportive friends.
 You are surrounded by a network of people where advice is readily available.
-If you can’t find anyone around you with advice, there are networks available such as the New Entrepreneur’s Foundation which support start-ups.
+If you can’t find anyone around you with advice, there are networks available such as the New Entrepreneur’s Foundation, which supports start-ups.
 Similarly, there are great links for entrepreneurs on the government’s Great Business advice page.

 Create your plan